lgwillmore/typemock/README.md

 ## Still to do

+ - Mock properties.
- - Mock attributes and properties.
+ - Mock classes and instances of classes (currently only classes expected)
  - Check/implement more complex type safety (nested objects)
  - More behaviour specifications (Programmatic responses)
  - Better docs and examples